bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

 ===================

-When navigating into the Sample Sheets app on a project with no sample sheets, the *Sheet Operations* dropdown presents a user with contributor access or higher with the options of importing an ISA-Tab or creating it from a template.
+When navigating into the Sample Sheets app on a project with no sample sheets, the :guilabel:`Sheet Operations` dropdown presents a user with contributor access or higher with the options of importing an ISA-Tab or creating it from a template.

 .. figure:: _static/app_samplesheets/sheet_ops_import.png
     :align: center